-This indicator normally comes on for a few seconds when you turn the ignition switch to ON (II).

-The appropriate tire indicator will come on along with the low tire pressure indicator if a tire is extremely underinflated or has suddenly lost pressure.
+This monitor normally comes on for a few seconds when you turn the ignition switch to the ON (II) position.
+While driving, the appropriate tire indicator will come on, along with the low tire pressure indicator, if a tire is extremely underinflated or has suddenly lost pressure.
 See Low Tire Pressure Indicator for what to do if this indicator comes on.
-TPMS Tire Pressure Monitoring System (TPMS) Indicator This indicator normally comes on for a few seconds when you turn the ignition switch to ON (II).
+TPMS Tire Pressure Monitoring System (TPMS) Indicator This indicator normally comes on for a few seconds when you turn the ignition switch to the ON (II) position.

-If this indicator comes on and stays on at any other time, or if it does not come on when you turn the ignition switch to ON (II), there is a problem with the TPMS.
+If this indicator comes on and stays on at any other time, or if it does not come on when you turn the ignition switch to the ON (II) position, there is a problem with the TPMS.
 With this indicator on, the low tire pressure indicator and the tire pressure monitor will not come on when a tire loses pressure.
 Take the vehicle to your dealer to have the system checked.